bponsler/roslaunch_to_dot/README.md

     WARNING: There are two nodes in the launch tree that have the same name: duplicate_name"
 ```

+The "--disable-groups" option is provided the graph will be generated without a subgraph for each package (i.e., the package boxes in the graph will not exist).

 If the script is launched with the **--show-node-type** option then each node in the graph representing a ROS node will be labeled using both its name and the ROS package it is contained in.
 For example, for the ros node "test_node" in the package "my_package" the node would be labeled as follows:

 ```